-Last Friday, Miyoko Schinner released a video on her socials explaining that she has been recently pressured by “experts” to no longer use the word vegan when marketing her products.
-For those who don’t know her – and if you don’t, you need to immediately – Schinner is the visionary boss behind Miyoko’s Creamery.
+For those who don’t know her (and if you don’t, you need to immediately), Schinner is the visionary boss behind Miyoko’s Creamery.
 Her products are undeniably the gold standard in vegan cheese and butter.

-Miyoko’s video stayed with me over the weekend and became a major part of the conversation on my podcast.
-I, too, have been told by leaders or “experts” in the animal rights movement to tone down my messaging; to not use the word vegan and to soften my words when speaking about animals.
+Miyoko’s video stayed with me and became a major part of the conversation on my podcast this weekend.
+I, too, have been told by leaders or “experts” in the animal rights movement to tone down my messaging when speaking about animals, and to specifically avoid using the word vegan.

 What a load of shit.

-Beyond her incredible products, I believe one of the main reasons for Miyoko Schinner’s success is that she’s never apologized for what she believes in, instead using that as a motivating force.
+Beyond her incredible products, I believe one of the main reasons for Miyoko Schinner’s success is that she’s never apologized for what she believes in, instead she uses that as a motivating force.
 She’s real, she’s fearless, and she’s authentic.
-And in today’s social media world, authenticity is everything.
+And in today’s world of fake news, authenticity stands out.

-People can tell a phony in a hot second.
-So, if we’re vegan and vegan for the animals, we should say that.
+People can always tell a phony.
+So, if we’re vegan, and we’re vegan for the animals, we should say that.
 We don’t have to say it in a way that’s confrontational or hostile or angry, but we should be honest.

 Animals can’t speak for themselves so it’s up to us.
 How are we doing that if we sugarcoat the devastating realities of factory farms and slaughterhouses?
 How are we being good activists if we’re knowingly watering down the message?